 The S.J.
 Quinney College of Law and the College of Social and Behavioral Science Master of Public Policy program have adopted the following program to enable students to pursue both a J.D. degree and an M.P.P. degree simultaneously.

 a.
 Reduction in Overall Credit Requirement

-Because the overall credit requirements for both degrees are reduced by 21 credit hours, a student enrolled in the joint degree program can expect to complete the two degrees in approximately eight semesters of full-time study.
-However, as noted in § k. below, a student enrolled in the J.D./M.P.P.
-Joint Degree Program must complete all J.D. and all M.P.P. requirements before either degree will be awarded.
+Because the overall credit requirements for both degrees are reduced by 21 credit hours, a student enrolled in the dual degree program can expect to complete the two degrees in approximately eight semesters of full-time study.
+However, as noted in § k. below, a student enrolled in the J.D./M.P.P. dual Degree Program must complete all J.D. and all M.P.P. requirements before either degree will be awarded.

 b.
 Application to the J.D./M.P.P.
-Joint Degree Program
+Dual Degree Program

 Applicants interested in this program must submit separate admission applications to the College of Law and to the M.P.P.
 Program.
 Each program has its own independent admissions standards, and admission to one program does not ensure admission to the other.
 However, each program will inform the other as soon as it learns that an existing or prospective student has applied for or matriculated in the other respective program.

 Applicants interested in pursuing the J.D./M.P.P. dual degree are encouraged to apply to both programs at the same time.
 Nonetheless, a law student may apply to the M.P.P. program (and thus be eligible to earn a dual degree) prior to completion of the first year of law school.
 As noted in § c. below, a M.P.P. student who enrolls in the law program after matriculating in the M.P.P. program will have limitations imposed on those M.P.P. credit hours that can count towards the law degree.

 c.
 Completion of First Year at the College of Law as Prerequisite for Law Credit for M.P.P.
 Courses